Dunces and Dragons: Reception

 children, behind the Super Bowl.
 The episode was also the highest-rated program on Nickelodeon in about five years.

 The episode received positive reviews from media critics.
 In his review for the DVD Talk, Paul Mavis positively reacted to the episode.
 He said, "'Dunces & Dragons' puts a new spin on the old A Connecticut Yankee in King Arthur's Court theme and it's fun to see how the show's writers have adapted the characters from the show into this medieval setting."
-Nancy Basile of About.com compared the episode to the then-television film of the series called SpongeBob's Atlantis SquarePantis.
-She said "Atlantis SquarePantis seemed epic in scope, much like 'Dunces and Dragons'."
+In 2024, J.S.
+Gornael of Collider ranked the episode number 10 on his list "SpongeBob SquarePants 10 Best Season 4 Episodes, Ranked".
+Shawn S. Lealos of Screen Rant ranked the episode number 7 on his "Every SpongeBob SquarePants Movie & Special, Ranked" list.
+Alexandra Ramos of CinemaBlend ranked the episode number 3 on her list of "The Best Spongebob Squarepants Specials, Ranked."
+She said, "There are so many elements here that touch on the common themes of medieval culture in the fantasy genre that work so well, but that also mesh with the typical SpongeBob humor, which kids can enjoy."
 Speaking less positively of the special, technical director (now showrunner) Vincent Waller, in response to a question on Twitter asking what his least favorite episode of SpongeBob was, stated in 2017, "I'm not fond of the one where [the characters] go back to the time of Knights of old."
 He later added, "[I] didn't think it was bad, but felt it would have been better as an 11 minute, rather than 22."